ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/Assembly.rst

 Although assembly is much easier to read than machine code, you probably noticed that it is still very low level.
 A job as simple as "add 2 and 5" took many instructions to express.
 For this reason, most programmers do not work in assembly most of the time.

-However, assembly is the way that machine code is displayed in human-readable format.
+However, assembly is the way that machine code is displayed in a human-readable format.
 Since all programs at some point become machine code, that means when a programmer is debugging a program at a low level, they will often be looking at assembly.
 There are also times, typically when working on an **embedded processor** (the kind of simple processor built into an electric device) when a programmer has to interact with the hardware at a very low level - in that situation assembly is the tool they use.

 .. quick_attribution:: VT